politeauthority/dyndns/README.md

 # DynDns
 ![Build/Test](https://github.com/politeauthority/dyndns/actions/workflows/build-test.yaml/badge.svg)

-A DynDns Service on Kubernetes.
+A DynDns service for Kubernetes.
 There a lots of ways to do dynamic DNS, this is how I decided to do it.

 ## What it Does